 The right talent is critical for business success.
 Your people deliver insight, innovation, and the skills you need to succeed.
 However, if you cannot attract the right candidates, it becomes impossible to grow and move forward.
-Learning and development (L&D) should be part of your organization culture.
+Learning and development (L&D) should be part of your organization’s culture.
 This ensures you’re recruiting and developing the right talent.

 It’s about more than just having a solid onboarding process or a robust recruitment process.
-Top talent naturally gravitates toward so-called “employers of choice”.
-That is, the people with the most to offer want to work with companies that treat their employees well and where they feel that have a lot to offer.
+Top talent naturally gravitates toward so-called “employers of choice.”
+That is, the people with the most to offer to want to work with companies that treat their employees well and where they feel they have a lot to offer.
 Job seekers today are empowered, discriminating, and willing to wait for the right position rather than simply taking whatever job comes their way to make ends meet.

 For organizations, this is a two-edged blade.
 It means that there is the opportunity to attract top talent and staff your business with skilled, passionate people who will be with you for a long time to come.
 However, it also means that it’s becoming harder to do that.
 The good news is you have many resources at your disposal to become an employer of note (Download the Skeptic’s Guide to Employee Development to get started).
 One that you might have overlooked is your learning and development initiative.

 L&D and Employers of Choice

 Why does L&D matter when it comes to recruitment?
 It all comes down to understanding what today’s employees are looking for.
 Again, they’re not seeking “a job”.
 They want to work with a company that offers them a future and not one marked by stagnation.
 Today’s workers want an employer that will support them now and provide them with opportunities to grow and develop.
 They crave challenges, expect support, and will settle for nothing less.